jQuery Mobile Transitions

 Note: To achieve the transition effect, the browser must support CSS3 3D Transforms:

-The transition effects can be applied to any link or form submission by using the data-transition attribute:
+The transition effect can be applied to any link or form submission by using the data-transition attribute:

 |The fading effect is default on all links in jQuery Mobile (if the browser support it).|

-Tip: All effects above also support reverse actions, e.g. if you want the page to slide from left to right, instead of right to left, use the data-direction attribute with value "reverse".
-This is default on Back buttons.
+Tip: All effects above also support reverse/backward actions, e.g. if you want the page to slide from left to right, instead of right to left, use the data-direction attribute with value "reverse".